 - Primary Care II

 - General Surgery

 Students may choose to broaden their experience by selecting four elective rotations in a wide range of medical and surgical subspecialties.
 Subinternship electives in medicine, psychiatry and emergency medicine are also available.
-Students interested in international physician associate practice or global health may elect to complete a clinical experience abroad in places such as Uganda, Honduras, England and Peru.
+Students interested in international physician associate practice or global health may elect to complete a clinical experience abroad in places such as Peru, Spain and Uganda.